Qingtianese diaspora: People's Republic and present era

-Culture
+Legacies

 Architecture

 Nearly three hundred years of continuous contact with the world has profoundly influenced and changed the face of Qingtianese society.
 Aside from using the money they saved overseas to buy land and property, the returning Qingtianese also introduced Western architectural styles.
 They brought back building materials such as cement from abroad and integrated them with local brick and wood structures, leaving behind many private residences and public buildings with unique styles in the towns and villages of Qingtian.
 The Wu Family Mansion in Longxian Village, Fangshan Township, is a typical example of a diasporan architecture in Qingtian.
 It was built in 1930 by Wu Gankui, a renowned Qingtianese in Europe, in which the residence is a European-style building located against the mountain and by the water in line with the patterns of Feng Shui, with five rooms and three floors 14.62 meters in width, and 11 meters deep.
 The windows of the side rooms on both sides are mostly made of stained glass, retaining the aesthetics of a classic 1930s Qingtianese architecture with immense fusion of local and Western cultures.

 Driven by the flourishing "diasporan economy" in the past three decades, a European architectural boom has also emerged in Hecheng, the seat of Qingtian.
 Located along the Oujiang River, the 1,770-meter-long Linjiang East Road (临江东路) is home to a great number of Baroque-style buildings, such as the Qingtian Library, the Kaiyuan Meitu Hotel, and the Overseas Chinese Hotel which was originally built in 1984 and has now been rebuilt and renovated.
 It has become a popular gathering place for the returning diasporans and tourists to relax and socialize.